 - University administration designates a search committee chair

-- Contact HR Employment for approved vendors via the IUC Purchasing Collaborative or prior vendors used by WSU
+- Contact HR Employment for approved vendors via the IUC Purchasing Collaborative or prior vendors used by Wright State

 - Expect payment to the external search firm to be approximately one-third the first year’s compensation for the selected candidate.
 This includes annual salary plus any sign-on bonus.